axdelafuen/archivr/README.md

 # Acknowledgements

-Thanks to ours professors for their invaluable guidance and feedback throughout the development of this project.
+Thanks to ours professors for their guidance and feedback throughout the development of this project.

 - Sebastien SALVA (project tutor)